mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 Until recently I didn't have experience with stalls.
 Now, at about 12 lbs (5.5 kg) above the calculated ideal weight, my daily weight-loss has gone from about 0.46 lb (0.21 kg) to zero.
 Now I understand the panicked frustration I've heard others use in discussing stalls.

 Coincidentally I heard Dr Will Cole], speaking in [KetoTalk #45](http://ketotalk.com/2016/12/45-very-low-ketones-while-fit-cold-hands-feet-sleep-raising-ketones-salt-excessive-calories/), say eating too few calories causes fat cells to not release fat.
-I've been eating under my calorie limit and for the last few days have done a lot more walking; I may have tipped the hormonal balance out of my favor.
+I've been eating significantly under my daily calorie limit (because I'm just not hungry) and for the last few days have done a lot more walking; I may have tipped the hormonal balance out of my favor.

 So my first attempt at breaking this stall is to continue on my keto, being mindful to hit my [calculated](https://keto-calculator.ankerl.com/) daily calorie intake.